 Three latest studies explored the new likely medical properties of cannabis and found that cannabis has analgesic and addiction-breaking properties.

-The world of medical cannabis is growing month after month, mostly due to the increasing number of research studies in regards to the effects of cannabis on humans.
+The world of medical cannabis is growing month after month, mostly due to the increasing number of research studies in regard to the effects of cannabis on humans.

-The series of experiments he conducted were meant to discern how cannabis use influences pain in users and non-users alike.
+The series of experiments he conducted was meant to discern how cannabis use influences pain in users and non-users alike.

-Half of the 66 students were admitted cannabis consumers and the other half were non-users.
+Half of the 66 students have admitted cannabis consumers and the other half were non-users.

 The experiment was quite harmless.
 Participants were strapped to an experimental pain apparatus—a band fitted with a plastic disk that applies pressure to a sensitive part of the hand.